mmurphy/golang-intro/chapter-one.md

 ## Setting up and verifying your worksapce

-Once we have the $GOPATH env var setup, we need to create a directory structure for our projects that golang understands.
+Once we have the $GOPATH env var setup, we need to create a directory structure for our projects that Go understands.
-Golang best practice is to have packages / projects as resolvable paths.
+Go's best practice is to have packages / projects as resolvable paths.
 An example would be: ``` github.com/golang/lint/golint ```
 This is a package on github if you browe to ``` https://github.com/golang/lint ``` you can see the code there.
 The go get command expects a resovable path backed by one of the common CVS systems (git,mercurial etc)
 When you run the go get command, it will checkout the repo at $GOPATH/src/github.com/golang/lint/golint and you refer to it in your files as an import.
-The import path tells the go compiler where to find the source for your projects.
+The import path tells the Go compiler where to find the source for your projects.
 ```
   import "github.com/golang/lint/golint"
 ```